 2.2 Making the Alfredo Sauce

-- Melt the Butter: In a large pan over medium heat, melt the butter until it begins to foam.
+- Melt the Butter: in a pan over medium heat until it foams.

-- Add Garlic: Incorporate minced garlic, stirring for about 30 seconds until fragrant but not browned.
+- Add Garlic: stir in minced garlic for about 30 seconds so it’s fragrant but not brown.

 3. A Detailed Pasta Alfredo Recipe